 16. We act as principals, and not as the agent of the client, when contracting with all media organisations, and the placing of all advertisements is subject to the terms of the contracts between the relevant media organisations and ourselves.
 The client acknowledges that the rates and other contractual terms are subject to amendment in accordance with the terms of those contracts.
 Accordingly, any cancellation, deferment or postponement required by a client can be made only accordance with those contract terms.

 17. We reserve the right to cancel summarily and at our discretion any uncompleted balance of contract order or work undertaken, and thereupon to charge clients’ for work to date and irrecoverable commitment on their behalf existing at the time.
 Such accounts to be due for immediate payment notwithstanding any credit terms which may have been agreed.
 Cancellation of order is only recognised if acknowledged by us in writing.

 18. Invoicing: In the absence of any agreement to the contrary, all work comprised in the Services will be progress invoiced throughout different stages of the work as set out in the proposal, with the final invoice rendering when the Services have been delivered in full.
-Where the law permits, title in goods (whether physical or digital) comprised in the Services us until we have been paid in full (including, where applicable interest due in respect of late payment).
+Where the law permits, title in goods (whether physical or digital) comprised in the Services remains with us until we have been paid in full (including, where applicable interest due in respect of late payment).